shautvast/anyverse/README.md

 #AnyVerse
 AnyVerse is a small wiki based on javascript (node, angular) that is useful for dashboards or pages that list versions of applications
+* currently supports only one table on one page